erikc2416/LeafLitterMesos/eDNA_ESnT.md

 until filtration.
 We performed a two-step sequential filtration (**Fig.
 1C**) of each sample to independently quantify eDNA particles within given particle size classes, based on methods from Brandão-Dias et al.
-(2023a), (**see Supporting Information**).<sup>11</sup>
+(2023a), (**see Supporting Information**).(Brandão‐Dias et al., 2023)

 *2.3 eDNA Extraction and Quantification*

-We extracted the eDNA from each water sample using the phenol:chloroform:isoamyl alcohol extraction method (**see Supporting Information**)<sup>11,31</sup> We quantified target eDNA concentration in each sample using the BioRad QX200 droplet digital PCR (ddPCR) platform (BioRad, Hercules, CA).
-We opted to use ddPCR due to the combination of high sensitivity and smaller sample volumes, as well as its proven reliability for eDNA studies.<sup>6</sup> We assayed each sample using previously developed primer/probe combinations targeting the cytochrome b mitochondrial gene for our two target species (**Table S1, see Supporting Information**).<sup>32,33</sup> We determined the limit of detection (LOD) using the approach described in Klymus et al.
-(2020),<sup>34</sup> which we determined to be 3.8 gene copies per well for the Carp assay and 3.2 gene copies per well for the Steelhead assay.
+We extracted the eDNA from each water sample using the phenol:chloroform:isoamyl alcohol extraction method (**see Supporting Information**)(Brandão‐Dias et al., 2023; Sambrook and Russell, 2006) We quantified target eDNA concentration in each sample using the BioRad QX200 droplet digital PCR (ddPCR) platform (BioRad, Hercules, CA).
+We opted to use ddPCR due to the combination of high sensitivity and smaller sample volumes, as well as its proven reliability for eDNA studies.(Jerde et al., 2011) We assayed each sample using previously developed primer/probe combinations targeting the cytochrome b mitochondrial gene for our two target species (**Table S1, see Supporting Information**).(Duda et al., 2021; Takahara et al., 2012) We determined the limit of detection (LOD) using the approach described in Klymus et al. (2020),(Klymus et al., 2020) which we determined to be 3.8 gene copies per well for the Carp assay and 3.2 gene copies per well for the Steelhead assay.

 We also quantified the eDNA particle size distribution for all eDNA source water used in the experiment (**Fig. S1, see Supporting